 Fees at private universities are established by the university itself.

-Living Expenses for a year: 900-1,100 euros a month, depending on the city.
+Living Expenses for a year: 600-1,100 euros a month (including accommodation in a shared apartment), depending on the city.
 This cost is very competitive when compared to other European countries.

 Probably you will think of Madrid and Barcelona when you first hear Spain.
 Well, these two cities are certainly hot tourist attractions.
 In fact, not only the beautiful countryside of Spain is just marvelous, every year thousands of students from across the world make their way to Spain to attend one of the 74 universities in the country.